This post contains affiliate links. Please see my disclosure about affiliate links here.

 Information on Ukraine can be found in my Ukraine Travel Tips post.

 Chisinau Airport (KIV) is Moldova’s main airport.
 Its infrastructure is modern.
 Air Moldova, FlyOne and Wizz Air are the airport’s largest airlines with routes to most of Europe and a selection to the Middle East.
 From Chisinau, I returned home via London Luton with Wizz Air.

 There are train services from neighbouring Romania (Bucharest) and Ukraine (Odessa, Kyiv, Lviv).

 Like other former soviet countries, marshrutkas are popular in Moldova.
 These are small buses that depart when full.
 Prices are low as is comfort.
 They are great for meeting locals.

 Traffic in Chisinau was quiet outside of rush hour and practically non-existent in rural Moldova.
 However, road surfaces in rural Moldova were quite potholed.

 DESTINATIONS AND ACCOMMODATION

-I was based in the capital city, Chisinau.
-I stayed in Mon Ami Villa which I can recommend for comfort, price, location and service.
-My post on Chisinau is coming in the next few weeks.
+My accommodation option in Chisinau was Mon Ami Villa which I can recommend for comfort, price, location and service.

 I did an enjoyable day trip to Transnistria.
 It’s possible to pop into Transnistria from Ukraine for a day trip as long as you return to Ukraine and not venture further into Moldova.